Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 events like splits and dividends distribution, which can affect the series.

-## For Reference Data Endpoints
+## Reference Data Endpoints

 -   Ticker Types

 All ticker types that Polygon.io has are listed in this endpoints.
-I define a function to connect with this endpoints to return the
+I define a function to connect with this endpoints to return a tibble with type description, code used in Polygon.io, asset_class, and locale.

-So we can check up the abbreviation for each ticker type through this function.

 ``` r
 type_info <- function(class=NULL, locale=NULL){